-The Authority must deny admissions to the Programs to:
+HAGC must deny assistance under the Programs if:

-- Any family member that has been evicted from federally assisted housing for drug-related criminal activity in the last 3 years.
-However, the Authority may admit the family if it is determined that he/she has successfully completed an Authority approved, supervised drug rehabilitation program or the circumstances leading to the eviction no longer exist. - The Authority determines that any household member is currently engaged in illegal use of a drug.
-The Authority defines currently engaged to mean the use of illegal drugs during the previous six months. - The Authority determines that it has reasonable cause to believe that a household member's illegal drug use or a pattern of illegal drug use may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
-In determining reasonable cause, the Authority will consider all credible evidence, including but not limited to, records of conviction, treatment providers, community-based organizations and eviction records.
+- A. Any household member has been evicted from federally assisted housing for drug-related criminal activity in the last three (3) years.
+A family will be considered evicted if the family moves after a legal eviction order has been issued, whether or not physical enforcement was required.
+However, HAGC may admit the family if it is determined that he/she has successfully completed an HAGC approved, supervised drug rehabilitation program or the circumstances leading to the eviction no longer exist. - B. HAGC determines that any household member is currently engaged in illegal use of a drug.
+HAGC defines currently engaged to mean the use of illegal drugs during the previous six (6) months. - C. HAGC determines that it has reasonable cause to believe that a household member's illegal drug use or a pattern of illegal drug use may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+In determining reasonable cause, HAGC will consider all credible evidence, including but not limited to, records of conviction, treatment providers, community-based organizations and eviction records. - D. Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing.

-- If the Authority determines that it has reasonable cause to believe that a household member's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents. - Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing. - Any member of the household is subject to a lifetime State Sex offender registration program requirement.
-Applicant families will have the opportunity to remove the individual from the household. - If the SSN disclosure requirements are not met. - If the family member fails to sign and submit required consent forms. - If no family member establishes citizenship or eligible immigration status. - If any family member fails to meet the eligibility requirement concerning individuals enrolled at an institution of higher education.
+- E. Any member of the household is subject to a lifetime state sex offender registration program requirement.
+Applicant families will have the opportunity to remove the individual from the household. - F. The SSN disclosure requirements are not met. - G. Any family member fails to sign and submit required consent forms for obtaining information. - H. No family member establishes citizenship or eligible immigration status. - I. Any family member fails to meet the eligibility requirement concerning individuals enrolled at an institution of higher education. - J. The family does not provide information that HAGC or HUD determines necessary in the administration of a Program. - K. The family does not provide complete and true information to HAGC.